Lemoncode/node-training/README.md

 ### 03 Writable Stream

-In this sample we are going to ...
+In this sample we are going to play with `Writable` class from `stream` module.

 ### 04 Duplex